 3. Avoid Overexpansion by Calculating Your Total Potential

 It’s tempting to over expand, but the consequences can be disastrous.
-You can avoid this trap by conducting a potential analysis to identify the number of stores each market can support and where those stores should be located.
+You can avoid this trap by conducting a market growth potential analysis to identify the number of stores each market can support and where those stores should be located.
 This gives you a roadmap for expansion based on the parameters you’ve determined to be essential for success.

 The Bottom Line

 Brick-and-mortar stores offer online retailers the potential to reach new customers and generate higher sales.
 As with any new distribution channel, it’s important to thoroughly analyze your options to avoid expensive mistakes.
 Customer analytics can play an important role in helping online retailers to make the right real estate decisions as they continue to grow.